mdsufz/gSpreadComp/README.md

 ## Database Management
 `gSpreadComp` includes an easy-to-use script for automatic download and configuration of the required databases, with scheduled updates every January and July.

-## Modular Nature
-Allows for independent usage of its bioinformatic approaches, facilitating integration into existing pipelines and offering flexibility in analysis.

 ## Compatibility and Requirements
 Designed to support Linux x64 systems, requiring approximately 15 GB for software installation and around 92 GB for the entire database requirements.